Deylian/test_app_7/README.md

 # README

-First test of this ruby on rails project
+second test of this ruby on rails project